ParsonosAI/convex-schema-parser/README.md

 Before using the tool, please ensure your environment meets the following requirements:

-### 1. `pnpm` Installation
+### 1. `pnpm` or `npm` Installation

 The tool shells out to your package manager to generate TypeScript declaration files (`.d.ts`).
-You must have `pnpm` installed and available in your system's PATH.
+You must have `pnpm` or `npm` installed and available in your system's PATH.

 ### 2. `package.json` Script

 Your Convex project's `package.json` must contain a script named `declarations`.
 This script is responsible for running all the necessary steps to generate the `.d.ts` files for the parser to read.
 This often involves cleaning old artifacts, running the TypeScript compiler, and copying over pre-generated files.
+Everything here will also be explained when you issue `convex-schema-parser init`, this command will also create a template `convex-parser.yaml` file.

 **Example `package.json`:**